Genealogy Research of the Families of

 Welcome to a website that contains extensive genealogical research of the families that settled in and around Tomah, a city in Monroe County in west-central Wisconsin.
-This website is the result of nearly 40 years of research of the ancestors and descendants of about 450 families who made their home in the Tomah area or are related by marriage to those who did.
+This website is the result of more than 45 years of research of the ancestors and descendants of about 450 families who made their home in the Tomah area or are related by marriage to those who did.

 The research began in the 1930’s, when my maternal grandmother, Auguste Lydia (Kewit) Pergande, began to clip and save the obituaries and selected articles from Tomah-area newspapers.
 After her death in 1971, the collection was continued by Lydia’s oldest daughter, Bernice (Pergande) Griggs, until she passed away in 2000.

 There are nearly one thousand obituaries in the collection, which is now in the possession of Bernice’s oldest son, Gary.
-Because of the distance between Tomah and my home in Pawleys Island, for the past fifteen years or so the obituaries have been downloaded from the online websites of the Tomah Journal and the La Crosse Tribune, the Sonnenburg Family Funeral Home, and the Torkelson Funeral Home and entered into a RootsMagic genealogy database.
+Because of the distance between Tomah and my home in Pawleys Island, SC, for the past twenty years or so the obituaries have been downloaded from the online websites of the Tomah Journal, the La Crosse Tribune, the Sonnenburg Family Funeral Home, and the Torkelson Funeral Home and entered into a RootsMagic genealogy database.

-In addition to information from the obituaries, the database contains extensive research from online sources such as census records, Social Security death records, several genealogy research sites, and contributions from people who have contacted me after finding my previous website.
-As a result, the database now contains more than 62,000 current residents and their ancestors with direct or indirect ties to the Tomah area.
+In addition to information from the obituaries, the database contains extensive research from online sources such as census records, Social Security death records, several genealogy research sites, and contributions from people who have contacted me after finding my website.
+As a result, the database now contains more than 63,500 current residents and their ancestors with direct or indirect ties to the Tomah area.

 Listed below are links to various sections of research that are located on this website:

 Tomah Family Trees Reports of the descendants and marriage-related relatives of families who settled in the Tomah area of Monroe County in the mid- to late-1800’s.